eashatirrazia/Tug-of-war-using-basic-ICs/README.md

 # Tug-of-war-using-basic-ICs
-An implementation of tug-of-war using basic ICs
+An implementation of tug-of-war using basic ICs.
+The Proteus simulation of the circuit includes two buttons for each team and a display of LEDs to represent the center of the rope changing as either team presses their button faster.
+It also have a display of scoreboard for each team and a restart logic circuit.
+There are continuous 18 matches and the team to win the first 9 wins as displayed on the scoreboard.